Spine-ngo/BEWatched-Age-Verification/README.md

   consent: 'By continuing to browse this website, you aggree to our <a href="#">cookie policy</a> and <a href="#">terms and conditions</a>.',
   consentButton: 'I am older than 18',
   agecheckFooter: '<a href="#">More information</a>',

-  questionIntro: 'But more important...',
-  question: 'Is #G# 18 years or older?',
-  yes: 'Yes',
-  no: 'No',

-  genderX: 'this person',
-  genderM: 'he',
-  genderF: 'she',

-  genderXFull: 'this person',
-  genderMFull: 'this boy',
-  genderFFull: 'this girl',

-  correct: 'Correct, #G# is <strong>underaged</strong>',
-  correctContent: 'But you can admit, it\'s not always easy to see if someone is of age.
-At the moment this picture was taken, #GF# was active as a sex worker.',

-  incorrect: 'Unfortunately, #G# is <strong>underaged</strong>',
-  incorrectContent: 'As you can see, it\'s not always easy to see if someone is of age.
-Because at the moment this picture was taken, #GF# was active as a sex worker.',

-  info: `<p>We do our best to avoid working with underaged sex workers, but we can never be 100% succesful.
-In the future, when in doubt, but still want to meet?
-Try asking for an ID for example.
-Only then will you be sure to not do anything illegal.</p>
-  <p>And if it turns out the sex worker is indeed underaged?
-Report this anonymously to Child Focus, by calling tollfree to <a href="tel:116 000">116 000</a> or by using <a href="https://childfocus.be/en/child-sexual-abuse-material-reporting-form" target="_blank">this online form</a>.
-And help us in the combat against sexual exploitation of children.</p>`,

   close: 'Go to the website',
 }
 ```
-> Some sentences contain a reference to a gender, these can be indicated using the #G# and #GF# identifiers. `#G#` will be translated to the correct `gender(X/M/F)` sentence (X = default), `#GF#` will we translated to the correct `gender(X/M/F)Full` sentence (X = default).
-You can specify a gender for each model (see below for details).
 ### Models
 Each model has the following properties:
 | key | description | default value |